Where Could Your Degree Take You?

 Sector 1: Education

-Sector 2: Finance, Insurance and Property Industries
+Sector 2: Finance, Insurance, Property Industries

 Sector 3: Government

-Sector 4: Health Care and Social Support
+Sector 4: Health Care, Social Support

 Sector 5: Media, Communication and IT Industries

 This sector includes broadcasting, print, television, online media and movies, as well as the information technology sector such as data processing.
 It also includes information industries like archives and libraries.
-Many Carleton University graduates have gone on to be anchors and reporters in well-known companies like CBC, and include an editor-in-chief of Reader’s Digest.
+Many Carleton University graduates have gone on to be anchors and reporters in well-known companies like CBC, and include the editor-in-chief of Reader’s Digest.